A5H73Y/Parkour/docs/tutorials/rewarding-player.md

 ### Commands

-You are able to execute multiple commands when a Player completes the Course, simply choose the "command" option and it will ask you for the command to execute.
+You are able to execute multiple commands when a Player completes the Course, simply choose the "command" option, and it will ask you for the command to execute.
 Note that these commands will be run by the server, so will have elevated permission to run anything.

-You can use the placeholder `%PLAYER%` to insert the Players name at execution, it will have to be exactly that or it will not be recognized by the plugin.
+You can use the placeholder `%PLAYER%` to insert the Players name at execution, this is case-sensitive to be recognized by the plugin.
 As a basic example I have set the command prize to `give %PLAYER% minecraft:torch 10` when they complete, the plugin will give you the option to run the command to test to see if it works correctly, by inserting your name into the placeholder.

 ![Command Prize](https://i.imgur.com/i9Vfb98.jpg "Command Prize")